Skip to product information

 (suitable for sterilization with hot air, steam or gas)

-Stainless steel only remains rust-free if it is treated correctly:
+Stainless steel remains rust-free only if it is treated correctly:

 Before first use, the instrument should be thoroughly cleaned with a soft brush and then freed from all detergent residues under distilled water to ensure that all manufacturing residues are rinsed off.